DavitBoo/photo-tagging-game/README.md

 <li>It has also helped me to interact a little bit with the mouse and the dimensions of the screen.</li>
 <li>And on the other hand I have taken the opportunity to use <strong>Styled-Components</strong>.</li>
 <li>It has also helped me to become more familiar with the use of useEffect.</li>
+<li>useCallback: like <i>handleStartTimer</i> there are some other passed to other components as a prop, without useCallback, everytime App.js is rendering a new instance of the handleStartTimer function will be created, which may cause the child component to be re-rendered unnecessarily.
+To avoid this behavior, we use useCallback</li>
 </ul>

 ## Styled-Components